-Inspections by NapaSan
+Inspections by NapaSanitation District

-NapaSan may inspect any Industrial or Commercial User's facility to ensure compliance with NapaSan Code.
-NapaSan has the right to collect a sample of water being discharged from the facility at any time to check for compliance with the local limits found in the NapaSan Code.
+NapaSanitation District may inspect any Industrial or Commercial User's facility to ensure compliance with District NapaSan Code and to prevent sewer problems.
+The District NapaSan has the right at any time to collect a sample of water being discharged from the facility at any time to check for compliance with the local limits found in District the NapaSan Code.